 Few, if any, people can say, “I’m completely self-aware.”
 If they do, others are probably saying they aren’t very humble.
 And, how can they be so sure that they know everything about their impact on others?

 You can never be totally self-aware.
 Even when you think you are, as soon as something in the world changes, it creates a gap of unawareness.
 And changes happen every day.
 They always have and always will.
 Take the COVID-19 pandemic; it’s an extreme example, because it has affected everyone, everywhere, at the same time.
-It has changed how we relate to each other, how we work, how we conduct business, how we relax and who we trust.
+It has changed how we relate to each other, how we work, how we conduct business, how we relax, and sometimes even who we trust.
 It’s led to fewer people saying, “We can’t change that,” to more people asking “What can’t we change?”

 When it comes to investing in the development of leaders and managers, we have found that when times are good and companies are flush with money, they don’t want to spend it.
 Their leaders tend to say, “Not now.
 We’re too busy, and we’re doing fine.”
 But when times get tough and they need the leadership skills more than ever, these same leaders tell us: “Well, we need it, but we can’t afford it.”